41Baloo/balooProxy/README.md

 The command `stage` followed by a number will set the proxies stage to said number (**Note**: Setting the `stage` manually means the proxy will remain in that `stage` no matter what.
 Even if an attack is ongoing that bypasses this `stage`.
 Setting your `stage` to `0` will set the `stage` to 1 and enable automatic stage-switching again.
 Setting the `stage` to a number higher than `3` will result in all requests getting blocked)

+### `delcache`

+The command `delcache` allows you to instantly clear the cache of the domain you are currently watching